-- 1. Anti-backsliding.
+1. Anti-backsliding.
 This Order complies with the anti-backsliding provisions of CWA sections 402(o) and 303(d)(4) and 40 C.F.R. section 122.44(l), which generally require effluent limitations in a reissued permit to be as stringent as those in the previous permit.
 The requirements of this Order are at least as stringent as those in the previous order.

-Effluent limitations for carbon tetrachloride, ethylene dibromide, and trichlorotrifluoroethane have not been retained in this Order because no reasonable potential was found and discharge monitoring data indicate that they are rarely detected.
-State Water Board Order WQ 2001-16 found that anti-backsliding does not require a permit in such circumstances. - 2.
-Antidegradation.
+2. Antidegradation.
 This Order is consistent with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution No. 68-16.
 It continues the status quo with respect to the discharges authorized in the previous order.
 It does not allow for a reduced level of treatment or less stringent effluent limitations.
 It holds Dischargers to the same performance or better.
+Moreover, the number of Dischargers enrolled under this Order is unlikely to change significantly.

 3. Stringency of Requirements for Individual Pollutants.
-This Order contains both TBELs and WQBELs for individual pollutants.
+This Order contains both technology-based effluent limitations and WQBELs for individual pollutants.
 Its technology-based requirements implement minimum applicable federal technology-based requirements.
 In addition, this Order contains more stringent effluent limitations as necessary to meet water quality standards.
 Collectively, this Order's restrictions on individual pollutants are no more stringent than required to implement CWA requirements.